KQM-git/TCL/characters/electro/sara.md

 * The hitbox to gain an ATK buff from **Tengu Juurai: Ambush** is massive vertically.
 * The damage hitbox of **Tengu Juurai: Ambush** is different from the hitbox to gain an ATK Buff.
 * **Tengu Juurai: Ambush** is a unique "friendly fire" attack and can trigger several other characters's perks that require getting hit.
+* When Sara is near an enemy, **Tengu Stormcall** will teleport her away from them.
+* When Sara is not near any enemies, **Tengu Stormcall** will teleport her backwards.
+The player can also choose to control the teleport by inputting a direction before the teleport occurs.

 {% endtab %}